 Most birth parents feel confident about their adoption plan and will choose to have the child go directly from the hospital to the adoptive family's home.
 This is called a legal risk placement, which means that the legal work required (the termination of parental rights) has not been completed, and the adoptive family is assuming the responsibilities related to caring for the child pending the formal placement.

 Sometimes, after the baby is born, you may want to rethink your decision to choose adoption or need more time to say goodbye to your baby.
 When this happens, you may choose to care for your baby at home or request baby care for your child.
 We are committed to providing the best baby care available for children.
 Baby care families are carefully selected and approved by The Village Family Service Center and licensed by the North Dakota Department of Human Services.

 Finalizing the Adoption

-In order for an adoption to be finalized, you must take some legal steps.
-You will sign forms that will be filed with the court.
-A brief court hearing, which you need to attend, will also be held after the baby is born.
-This can be a very emotional time, and we will be with you every step of the way.
+To finalize a placement, legal steps must be taken.
+You will sign forms that will be filed with the court and attend a brief court hearing (we'll be there beside you).
+This can be a very emotional time, and we will be there to support you every step of the way.

 Rituals mark transitions in our lives and help us heal.
-A placement ceremony is an option you can choose to formally transfer the parental role to the adoptive family.
-During the ceremony you can physically place the child into the arms of the adoptive family, symbolically giving them permission to raise your child.
+During a placement ceremony you can physically place the child into the arms of the adoptive family, symbolically giving them permission to raise your child.
 Special words, songs, scripture readings, or poems may be exchanged.
 It can be held at our agency, a park, place of worship, or in a private home.

-For more information, contact our office nearest you.
+For more information, contact an office near you.